-Reclassification: Certain accounts in the prior year financial statements have been reclassified for comparative purposes to conform to the presentation of the current year financial statements.
+Reclassification: Certain accounts in the prior year consolidated financial statements have been reclassified for comparative purposes to conform to the presentation of the current year consolidated financial statements.

 Subsequent Events: ASC 855-10, Subsequent Events, requires additional disclosure for events or transactions that occur after the balance sheet date.
-The Organization has no subsequent events as of March 9, 2018.
-The Organization has not evaluated subsequent events after this date in the statements presented.
+The Organization has no subsequent events as of May 14, 2019.
+The Organization has not evaluated subsequent events after this date in the consolidated financial statements presented.